educelab/volume-cartographer/README.md

 - Added user setting to center image slice on mouse cursor during mouse wheel zooming (configurable via settings)

 ### Bug Fixes
-- Fixed a bug in the OFS segmentation implementation that would (during the interpolation part), output invalid `vcps` point sets, as the first two segment rows both list slice number 0 (should be of course 0 for the first and 1 for the second slice/row)
+- Fixed a bug in the OFS segmentation implementation that would (during the interpolation part), output invalid `vcps` point sets, as the first two segment rows both used the same slice number / Z-value (e.g. 0 when it should have been 0 for the first and 1 for the second slice/row)
 - Ensure app ends slice preloading threads and exits properly
 - Correctly clear the "Display All" and "Compute All" checkboxes when closing a volume, so they are in the correct initial state when a new volume gets opened
 - Fixed some crashes I came across